jonlpersson/ed-latimore/site/_posts/2020-11-11-6-reasons-why-writing-is-important.md

 It’s impossible to read a book AND zone out or fall asleep.
 The moment you close your eyes, you stop taking in information from the book.

 You can’t draw any meaning from the words without focusing.
 This means that reading even the worst book automatically demands concentration from you.
-This means that writing will also be an effective medium for transmitting the information.
+This means that writing will also be an effective medium for transmitting information.
 It’s impossible to read something without at least engaging in some mode of critical thinking, even if it’s just to determine the sensibility of what is being said.

 ## Writing makes you mentally tougher